 Led by Captain Scott Niedermayer in 2007, the Ducks finished with a record of 48-20-14, good enough to earn them first place in their division.
 Beating Minnesota and Vancouver in the first two rounds (each in five games), the Ducks again matched up against the Detroit Red Wings, this time in the Western Conference Finals.
 Moving past Detroit in six games, the Ducks returned to the NHL’s biggest stage, facing off against the Ottawa Senators in the Stanley Cup Finals.
 Overpowering the Canadian team, Anaheim took the series in six games to capture their first Stanley Cup Championship.
 Scott Niedermayer was awarded the MVP.

 Ryan Getzlaf, the longtime Duck and current captain, continues to lead this team by example.
 His intimidating demeanor and famous grit coupled with his ability to get on the score sheet keep his teammates motivated throughout the season.
-Aside from Getzlaf, Carlyle has a number of high powered weapons in his arsenal with players such as Corey Perry, Ryan Kesler, Rickard Rakell, Jakob Silfverberg, Cam Fowler (who just signed a new eight year deal), Ryan Eaves (with a new three years deal) and more.
-Add to that free agent pickup Francois Beauchemin (from Colorado), and veteran netminder Ryan Miller joined the team this past season to bolster their play at the goaltender position, in a backup role behind John Gibson.
+Aside from Getzlaf, Carlyle has a number of high powered weapons in his arsenal with players such as Corey Perry, Ryan Kesler, Rickard Rakell, Jakob Silfverberg, Cam Fowler, Patrick Eaves, and more.
+Add to this even more talent in Adam Henrique, Andrew Cogliano, and Antoine Vermette.
+Veteran netminder Ryan Miller joined the team this past season to bolster their play at the goaltender position, in a backup role behind John Gibson.
 Fetching an eight year contract worth more than $51 million, Gibson is the unquestioned starter for the Ducks.